anchore/syft/DEVELOPING.md

 Syft's core library (see, exported) functionality is implemented in the `syft` package.
 The `syft` package is responsible for organizing the core
 SBOM data model, it's translated output formats, and the core SBOM generation logic.

-#### Organization and design notes for the syft library
 - analysis creates a static SBOM which can be encoded and decoded
 - format objects, should strive to not add or enrich data in encoding that could otherwise be done during analysis
 - package catalogers and their organization can be viewed/added to the `syft/pkg/cataloger` package
 - file catalogers and their organization can be viewed/added to the `syft/file` package
 - The source package provides an abstraction to allow a user to loosely define a data source that can be cataloged
-- Logging Abstraction ...

 #### Code example of syft as a library

-Here is a gist of using syft as a library to generate a SBOM from a docker image: [link](https://gist.github.com/wagoodman/57ed59a6d57600c23913071b8470175b).
+Here is a gist of using syft as a library to generate a SBOM for a docker image: [link](https://gist.github.com/wagoodman/57ed59a6d57600c23913071b8470175b).
 The execution flow for the example is detailed below.

 #### Execution flow examples for the syft library

 ```mermaid
 sequenceDiagram
     participant source as source.New(ubuntu:latest)